 StartupBlink noted that Kingston overperforms primarily in Energy, FoodTech, and Health Technology.
 StartupBlink acknowledge that there are over 150 startups in Kingston and highlighted three notable ventures:

 Originally developed at Queen’s, Elentra is now used around the world.
 Elentra is a cloud-based teaching aid, scheduling system, and assessment tool all-in-one.

 Kinarm Lab gives clinician-scientists a window into brain function that is both objective and quantitative, allowing them to study the sensory, motor, and cognitive impacts of a wide range of injuries and disease and to measure the benefits of new therapies.

-“The Kingston startup ecosystem has continually gotten better and better, thanks to all the ecosystem partners who are introducing programs and collaborative opportunities to make sure we are not falling behind, says Norman Musengimana, Small Business & Entrepreneurship Centre Manager at Kingston Economic Development.
-“Our sartups enjoy world-class entrepreneurial development services and programs while venturing in the international business environment.
+“The Kingston startup ecosystem has continually gotten better and better, thanks to all the ecosystem partners who are introducing programs and collaborative opportunities to make sure we are not falling behind," says Norman Musengimana, Small Business & Entrepreneurship Centre Manager at Kingston Economic Development.
+“Our startups enjoy world-class entrepreneurial development services and programs while venturing in the international business environment.
 If we keep this momentum, we will soon be a global startup ecosystem that has the potential to attract some of the best entrepreneurs from all around the world.”

 Communications & Events Officer

 Kingston Economic Development Corporation